mhkeller/interview-syntax-vscode/README.md

 - [ ] They'll send a document
 ```

-#### Spell checker
+### Misc

+A spell checker is also handy.
 There are a few of them out there!
 Pick one that works for you!